m-lab/locate/USAGE.md

 * is the client request frequency within by our [acceptable use policy][aup]?
   (required)

-> PLANNED(v2): the locate API will bias results to be in the same country as the client.

 The locate API returns up to four results for the requested measurement service.
 The locate API may return fewer results when too few servers are healthy in a geographic region.
 The locate API may return an error when no